shogo82148/actions-create-release/README.md

 The value must be a category that already exists in the repository.
 For more information, see "[Managing categories for discussions in your repository.](https://docs.github.com/en/discussions/managing-discussions-for-your-community/managing-categories-for-discussions-in-your-repository)"

+### generate_release_notes

+Whether to automatically generate the name and body for this release.
+If `release_name` is specified, the specified name will be used;
+otherwise, a name will be automatically generated.
+If `body` or `body_path` is specified, the body will be pre-pended to the automatically generated notes.

 ## Outputs

 ### id